"Jesus Christ" is Jesus of Nazareth, a rabbi, preacher, and Messiah who is the central figure of Christianity.

 What we know of him comes from the four Gospels of The New Testament: Matthew, Mark, Luke, and John.
-Biblical scholars agree that the earliest of the Gospels, Mark, was begun after 70 A.D., about 40 years after Jesus's death.
-Despite the tremendous fame The Gospels tell us that he earned, no contemporary accounts of Jesus exist.
-Philo (c25 B.C- 47 A.D), Pliny the Elder (23 B.C - 79 A.D), and Seneca (4 B.C.- 65 A.D) do not mention Jesus (Even though Flavius Josephus [a jewish/roman historian] mentions Jesus Christ as a leader of a large sect.)
-Luke admits that he is merely an interpreter of the events he writes of and not an eyewitness (Luke 1:1-4).
-What non-Christian sources we have come from men who were born decades after his death (Josephus Flavius, Tacitus, Pliny the Younger).
+Some Biblical scholars believe that the earliest of the Gospels, Mark, was begun after 70 A.D., about 40 years after Jesus's death.
+Others date Mark as early as 45 A.D.
+Despite the tremendous fame The Gospels tell us that he earned, no other contemporary accounts of Jesus exist.
+Philo (c25 B.C.- 47 A.D.), Pliny the Elder (23 B.C. - 79 A.D.), and Seneca (4 B.C.- 65 A.D.) do not mention Jesus.
+(Even though Flavius Josephus [a Jewish/Roman historian] mentions Jesus Christ as a leader of a large sect.)
+Luke admits that he is merely a chronicler of the events of which he writes and not an eyewitness (Luke 1:1-4).
+What non-Christian sources we have come from men who wrote decades after his death (Flavius Josephus, Tacitus, Pliny the Younger).
 To further confuse matters, what we find in Matthew regarding Jesus's birth is not found in Luke, and vice versa.

-The Bible then relate the core tenant of Christianity: that Jesus rose from the dead (Matthew 28:1-7; Mark 16:1-8; Mark 6:3; Luke 24:1-12; John 20:1-12), appeared to many over 40 days (Luke 24:13-32; John 20:24-29; John 21:123; Acts 1:3; 1 Corinthians 15:6), then ascended into heaven (Luke 24:44-49; Acts 1:9-10).
-To Christians, these accounts not only prove that Jesus was God as Man, but, as he had the power of life over death, he also had the ability to grant those who believe in him eternal life.
-Paul agreed with this conciet, adding "that Christ died for our sins in accordance with the Scriptures" (1 Corinthians 15:3-4).
+The Bible then relates the core tenant of Christianity: that Jesus rose from the dead (Matthew 28:1-7; Mark 16:1-8; Mark 6:3; Luke 24:1-12; John 20:1-12), appeared to many over 40 days (Luke 24:13-32; John 20:24-29; John 21:123; Acts 1:3; 1 Corinthians 15:6), then ascended into heaven (Luke 24:44-49; Acts 1:9-10).
+To Christians, these accounts not only prove that Jesus was both God and Man, but, that he had the power over life and death, he also had the ability to grant those who believe in him eternal life.
+Paul agreed with this, adding "that Christ died for our sins in accordance with the Scriptures" (1 Corinthians 15:3-4).